-Given these hypotheses, the algorithm solves any instance $I$ in time at most $\Ostar{r^{\mu(I)}}$, if the number of recursive calls from the root to a leaf of the search tree is polynomially bounded.
+Given these hypotheses, the algorithm solves any instance $I$ in time $\Ostar{r^{\mu(I)}}$ if the number of recursive calls from the root to a leaf of the search tree is polynomially bounded.

-Here, we present an instance of \mcsp in terms of a separator of its constraint graph $G=(V,E)$: a partition of $V$ into sets $S$ (separator), $R$ (right), and $L$ (left), such that no edge of $G$ has endpoints in both $L$ and $R$, i.e., $E \cap (L \times R) = \emptyset$.
-We write $R_3$, $L_3$, and $S_3$ for the subset of degree-3 vertices of $R$, $L$, and $S$, respectively, and we will always assume that $\sl \leq \sr$, if necessary swapping the roles of $L$ and $R$ to make it so.
+Here, we present an instance of \mcsp in terms of a separation $(L,S,R)$ of its constraint graph $G=(V,E)$.
+We write $L_3$, $S_3$, and $R_3$ for the subsets of degree-3 vertices of $L$, $S$, and $R$, respectively, and we will always assume that $\sl \leq \sr$, if necessary swapping the roles of $L$ and $R$ to make it so.
 We write $\sst$ for the number of degree-2 vertices in $S$.

 We define the measure of an instance as